bek0s/gbkfit-legacy/INSTALL.md

 #### Installing external dependencies

-Bellow are the installation instructions for all the dependencies on different operating systems:
+Bellow are the installation instructions for all the external dependencies on different operating systems:

 - Boost C++ libraries
   - Linux